Counselling Service

 General Information

-One-to-One Counselling support for MIC Undergraduate and Post-Graduate Students
+One-to-One Counselling support for MIC Undergraduate and Postgraduate Students

 The service here at MIC offers all students a safe, confidential, reflective space to talk about your difficulties and explore the potential for change, build on your self-care and develop strategies to address your problems or mental health condition.
 We provide up to six sessions of Counselling with follow-ups if necessary.
-Further referrals are made as necessary to specialised or specific services inside and outside of MIC.
+Further referrals are made as necessary to specialized or specific services inside and outside of MIC.

-Support is provided for many issues, such as: Stress, panic/anxiety attacks, crisis pregnancy, loneliness, eating disorders, bereavement, exam stress, post-abortion, depression, relationships, sexual/emotional/physical abuse, gender issues, bullying, confidence/self-esteem issues, feeling suicidal, family issues, addictive behaviours, and others.
+Support is provided for many issues, such as: Stress, panic/anxiety attacks, crisis pregnancy, loneliness, eating disorders, body dysmorphia, bereavement, exam stress, post-abortion, depression, relationships, sexual/emotional/physical abuse, gender issues, bullying, confidence/self-esteem issues, feeling suicidal, family issues, addictive behaviours, and others.

 Postgraduate Research Students